julien-sarik/axon/README.md

 There are two kind of command dispatcher available as two interfaces
 #### command bus
 The command bus is the component aware of which command handler to call for a particular command.
+Available implementations:
+- AxonServerCommandBus: Axon provides a command bus out of the box, the AxonServerCommandBus.
+It connects to the AxonIQ AxonServer Server to submit and receive Commands.
+AxonServerCommandBus is a distributed command bus.
+It uses a SimpleCommandBus to handle incoming commands on different JVM's by default.
+- SimpleCommandBus: The SimpleCommandBus is, as the name suggests, the simplest implementation.
+It does straightforward processing of commands in the thread that dispatches them.
+After a command is processed, the modified aggregate(s) are saved and generated events are published in that same thread.
+In most scenarios, such as web applications, this implementation will suit your needs.
 #### command gateway
 The command gateway is a wrapper on the command bus that provides a more friendly API to perform command synchronously
 #### Command Dispatching Results
 Command handler should not return result as it means the message should be a query.
 Exception is a command creating an aggregate.
 Indeed in such case the query bus will return the AggregateIdentifier of the created aggregate.
+#### RetryScheduler
+The RetryScheduler is capable of scheduling retries when command execution has failed.
+The retry scheduler is only invoked when a command fails due to a RuntimeException.
+Checked exceptions are regarded as a "business exception" and will never trigger a retry.
+#### CommandDispatchInterceptor

 ### command handlers
 A command handler is a method with the `CommandHandler` annotation.
 It is recommended to be placed in the aggregate class so that it has access to the state of the aggregate.